peter-leonov/ngx_http_js_module/README.markdown

 Request object
 ==============

 This object of class Nginx.Request is the most important one.
-It let us do almost everything we could expect in the HTTP server: read and write headers of both a request and a response, check and then get or reject a request body, send data back to the client with over keep-alived connection, set a timer on a request,  redirect a request and so on.
+It let us do almost everything we could expect in the HTTP server: read and write headers of both a request and a response, check and then get or reject a request body, send data back to the client with over keep-alive connection, set a timer on a request,  redirect a request and so on.

 Note about GC